risingwavelabs/risingwave-operator/docs/general/api.md

 </em>
 </td>
 <td>
 <p>UseWorkloadIdentity indicates to use workload identity to access the GCS service.
-If this is enabled, secret is not required.</p>
+If this is enabled, secret is not required, and ADC is used.</p>
 </td>
 </tr>
 <tr>